> 0.1 + 0.2 == 0.3

 3x faster than standard library

-is 5x faster than standard library (Double.Parse
+FastFloat.ParseDouble is 5x faster than standard library (Double.Parse)

 https://github.com/CarlVerret/csFastFloat/